SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Implementation Details of the Editing Methods

 \subsection{Editing Methods}

 \textbf{Fine-tuning} adapts the model via gradient descent on selected components.
-We apply it to the last layer of the LLM backbone and the modality connector between audio encoders and the backbone in LALMs.
+We apply it to the last layer of the LLM backbone (\textbf{FT (LLM)}) and the modality connector between audio encoders and the backbone in LALMs (\textbf{FT (Audio)}).

-\textbf{Knowledge Editor (KE)}~\citep{efk} employs a hyper-network to update parameters.
-It leverages a bidirectional LSTM with constrained optimization to predict weight updates.
+\textbf{Knowledge Editor (KE)}~\citep{efk} employs a hypernetwork to update parameters.
+It leverages a bidirectional LSTM with constrained optimization, in which generality and locality data is involved, to predict weight updates.

 \textbf{MEND}~\citep{mend} uses a hypernetwork to generate parameter updates by decomposing fine-tuning gradients into low-rank forms and transforming them into parameter updates.
+Similarly, it also leverages generality and locality data during training.

 \textbf{UnKE}~\citep{unke} is an unstructured knowledge editing method.
 UnKE first finds a modified key vector by adding a small residual (delta) to the hidden state of a chosen layer so that the model’s output shifts to the desired target.
 In the second stage, the parameters of the chosen layer are updated to make the chosen layer naturally produce this new key vector.